Property agent commission in Singapore: How much should you pay?

 If you are a tenant and can afford the time to search and arrange viewings for a rental property yourself, you could choose to forgo a tenant’s agent.

-Even if the lease is only for a year, having a property agent on either or both sides is peace of mind.
+Even if the lease is only for a year, having a property agent on either or both sides means peace of mind.

 This article first appeared on 99.co.